 Transfer students apply for admission to UMBC through the Undergraduate Admissions office.
-The College of Engineering and Information Technology will evaluate the transcripts of all transfers students who designate their desired major as an Engineering or Computer Science discipline to determine eligibility.
+The College of Engineering and Information Technology will evaluate the transcripts of all transfer students who designate their desired major as an Engineering or Computer Science discipline to determine eligibility.
 Students will receive a notice in their University admissions letter and via a follow-up email to their UMBC Gmail account if they are not eligible for their intended program.

 All students who meet the eligibility requirements at the time of application will be admitted as a Pre-Major.
 Students who designate their desired major as Chemical Engineering will be admitted as Pre-Chemical Engineering.
 Students will move from Pre-Chemical Engineering to Chemical Engineering after passing their gateway requirements while abiding by the Repeat Policy.
-At this point, student must also select a track to pursue: Traditional, Biotechnology/Bioengineering or Environmental Engineering and Sustainability.
+At this point, students must also select a track to pursue: Traditional, Biotechnology/Bioengineering, or Environmental Engineering and Sustainability.

 Gateway Requirements